ilevillani/threat-hunting-scenario-data-exfiltration/README.md

 ## 📋 Executive Summary

-An insider threat scenario targeting `windows-target-1` was investigated after an employee on a PIP (John Doe) potentially tried to steal sensitive data.
+An insider threat scenario targeting `ile-vm-threathu` was investigated after an employee on a PIP (John Doe) potentially tried to steal sensitive data.
 Using Microsoft Defender for Endpoint, we discovered silent installation of 7-Zip, automated archiving of employee records, and exfiltration over HTTPS to an Azure storage account.
 No USB transfer was used.
 Immediate containment and remediation steps were taken.

 ---